The Atlanta suspect isn’t the first to blame ‘sex addiction’ for heinous crimes. But scientists are dubious.

 Long, who has been charged with murder after allegedly confessing to the killings, called the spas he targeted “a temptation for him that he wanted to eliminate,” according to police.

 Given that six of the victims were Asian women, many advocates said they were both dubious of and angered by that statement.
-Even with the presence of other factors, some said it would be difficult to extricate the victims’ race and gender — and his own — from the deadly shootings.
+Even with the presence of other factors, some said it would be difficult to extricate the victims’ race and gender — or Long’s — from the deadly shootings.

-“There’s no doubt that people are coming into my office upset about sexual behaviors,” Prause, a neuroscientist at Liberos Research in Los Angeles, told The Washington Post.
+“There’s no doubt that people are coming into my office upset about sexual behaviors,” Prause, a neuroscientist at Liberos in Los Angeles, told The Washington Post.
 But while “sex addiction is one model for understanding those types of problems, it’s also the least likely.”

 In a peer-reviewed study at the University of California at Los Angeles, Prause found significant differences in the brain’s response to sex when compared to behaviors like cigarettes, alcohol or gambling.